brianhanifin/esphome-config/README.md

 ## Common configuration files
 ### /common/
 In the common folder you will find repetitive configuration blocks representing status light, wifi, api, and logging.
-The Sonoff and Tuya Plugs share common code in the /common/templates/ folder.
+The Sonoff and Tuya Plugs share common code in the /common/templates/ folder. @AlexMekkering thank you for [showing us how powerful this is][config-includes].

 ## Devices

 ### bluetooth_hub.yaml
 I started with the [ESP32 Bluetooth Low Energy Tracker Hub][esphome-ble-hub] example on esphome.io, and added Xiaomi temperature plant sensors.

-### dog_water.yaml
-A **FAILED** attempt at making a dog water bowl sensor with an ESP8266 board.
-By inserting two insulated wires (cut at the end) into the bowl I hoped it would become a "switch" that would turn on and off when submerged in the water or dry.
-It did not work, someday I will try to find a more reliable way to sense water.

 ### Irrigation Controller: irrigation.yaml
 #### [Sonoff 4ch Pro R2][esphome-sonoff4pro]
 Our battery and cloud powered Melnor Raincloud/Aquatimer has been flaky off and on for years.
 Now even new batteries aren't resolving the problem.
 Also, there appears to be possible battery acid inside the battery compartment.
 I suspect the wireless radio may be dead despite being able to manually toggle the valves.

 The ESPHome projects I have done around our house have been extremely reliable and useful additions to our smart home.
-Recently, the ESPHome site featured a user's project that turned a Sonoff 4 channel Pro unit into an irrigation controller, which inspired me.
+Recently, the [ESPHome Examples][esphome-examples] site featured @bruxy70's [Irrigation with display][irrigation-with-display] project that turned a Sonoff 4 channel Pro unit into an irrigation controller, which inspired me.
 That project features a nifty touch screen display.
-But I want to start simple.
-We can start with a dumb relay controller, with the brains being controlled from Home Assistant.
+But since the controller will be far out of the way on the side yard, the user interface can be handled by Home Assistant.

 ### Standard plugs: plug01.yaml - plug03.yaml
 #### ZooZee brand Tuya plugs